puneet4840/Azure-Tutorials/1 - Basics of Cloud Computing/Basic of Cloud Computing.md

 Some companies hire the servers from vendors like IBM, HP.
 So that servers is also the private cloud for companies, which only that company can use no other company can use it.

 ### Public Cloud Concept

+_A Data Center which is owned by an organization and offered its service to other organization in Public Cloud._

 Now Amazon or Microsoft came into the picture and start AWS and Azure cloud plaforms.
 Amazon and Microsft have built their data center all over the world and started offering on-demand servers.